jqueryscript/awesome-chatgpt-plugins/README.md

 ## Offical Plugins

 - [ChatGPT Retrieval Plugin](https://github.com/openai/chatgpt-retrieval-plugin) - The ChatGPT Retrieval Plugin repository provides a flexible solution for semantic search and retrieval of personal or organizational documents using natural language queries.
+- [Browsing](https://openai.com/blog/chatgpt-plugins#browsing) - An experimental model that knows when and how to browse the internet.
+- [Code interpreter](https://openai.com/blog/chatgpt-plugins#code-interpreter) - An experimental ChatGPT model that can use Python, handle uploads and downloads.

+## Third-party Plugins

 - [Expedia] - Bring your trip plans to life—get there, stay there, find things to see and do.
 - [FiscalNote] - Provides and enables access to select market-leading, real-time data sets for legal, political, and regulatory data and information.
 - [Instacart] - Order from your favorite local grocery stores.